soulbreather/FUNction-v2.0/README.md

 ## How To Play

-This is game is all about surviving!
+This game is all about surviving!

 The longer you survive the harder it becomes to survive.
 You gain points by surviving, and shooting down meteors and spaceships.